Risky blows: to intervene or not?

-Intervening in fights, that goes without saying.
-Or not, because the teacher who takes the hit takes a risk, up to disability.
-Five tips about personal injury.
+Intervening when fighting, that goes without saying.
+Or not, because the teacher who takes the blows takes a risk, even incapacity for work.
+Five tips on personal injury.

 Teacher Natascha de Jager: “Prevent problems by being there on time.
 These fighting children had been a hassle for a long time, even outside of school, but we didn't know that.
 I thought fighting in the schoolyard in this neighborhood was normal, but it's not happening at my new school.”